 - Camping/Backpacking Stove

 - Sleeping Bag and Sleeping Pad

 - Gaiters for foot/ankle protection

 - Bear Spray (if needed)

 The truth is, there is an infinite number of things you could pack and a great many things you should pack- all depending on where you’re going and how long you’ll be there.
 Do your research, don’t under-pack, and trust your judgment!

 When everything is fully loaded, how heavy should your pack be for a 5-day trip?
 Obviously, carry weight will differ from person to person, so it’s hard to give an exact number.
-Most experts would say that your pack should weigh no more than 20% of your total body weight.
+Most experts say that you should stick to a 5:1 person-to-pack ratio.
+This means that your pack should weigh no more than 20% of your total body weight.
 If you weigh 200 pounds, keep your pack under 40.

-Most people try to stay away from that 5:1 ratio, though.
+Most people try to stay well below that 5:1 ratio, though.
 Ultralight backpackers routinely complete long hikes with a carry weight of less than 10 pounds.
 The actual weight of your backpack is entirely up to you- just don’t make it too heavy!
 Overloading your pack is exhausting and pointless at best; it’s dangerous and deadly at worst.